-Dentists are responsible for the prevention, diagnosis, and treatment of diseases of the teeth, gums, and related parts of the mouth.
-In addition to general dentistry, there are nine types of certified dental specialties.
+Dentists are responsible for preventing, diagnosing, and treating diseases of the teeth, gums, and related parts of the mouth.
+In addition to general dentistry, nine types of certified dental specialties exist.
 Training to become a dentist requires four years of dental school after undergrad.
 General practice residency is optional and usually lasts one year.
 Residencies of 2-6 years are required for the 20% of dental school graduates who pursue a specialty.
-These specialty residencies may result in a certificate, a master’s degree, a Ph.D. or an M.D. (for oral/facial surgery).
+These specialty residencies may result in a certificate, a master’s degree, a Ph.D., or an M.D. (for oral/facial surgery).

 Job Market: The projected percent change in employment from 2020 to 2030.
 The average growth rate for all occupations is 8 percent.

 Base Salary: The median annual wage for dentists was $164,010 in May 2020.

 Prerequisites vary slightly from school to school; this list will cover the requirements at many schools.

 - Chemistry 4 semesters

 - May require Statistics or Microbiology

 A knowledge of the field is vital in the application process.
 Shadowing can help you understand the role of the dentist.
 Health care is a life of service and dental programs expect to see a consistent interest in the well-being of others, particularly vulnerable groups like those in poverty, members of underserved groups, asylum seekers, those with disabilities, etc.